Julia Drusilla (daughter of Caligula): Murder

 On 24 January 41, Julia Drusilla and her parents were at the imperial palace complex on the Palatine Hill in Rome.
-A conspiracy to assassinate Caligula and replace him with his uncle Claudius had been in discussion for some time and that day had been decided for the event.
-While Caligula was addressing an acting troupe of young men during a series of games and dramatics held for the Divine Augustus, the Praetorian Guard, led by Cassius Chaerea, stormed the imperial complex.
+A conspiracy to assassinate Caligula and replace him with his uncle Claudius had been in discussion for some time, and this day had been chosen for the assassination.
+While Caligula was watching an acting troupe of young men rehearsing in the cryptoporticus (underground corridor) for an upcoming performance, as part of a series of games and dramatics held for the Divine Augustus, the Praetorian Guard, led by Cassius Chaerea, rushed Caligula and stabbed him to death.

-The cryptoporticus (underground corridor) where this event would have taken place was discovered beneath the imperial palaces on the Palatine Hill.
 By the time Caligula's loyal Germanic guard responded, the emperor was already dead.
 A few hours later, the Empress Milonia was fatally stabbed by Lupus, a tribune especially sent by Chaerea to murder the two remaining family members.
 Drusilla was murdered by "having her brains knocked out against a wall."

 Aftermath

-After their murder, all images of Empress Milonia and young Drusilla Minor were destroyed in hopes of making people forget they ever existed, as a sort of damnatio memoriae.
+After their murders, all images of Empress Milonia and young Drusilla Minor were destroyed in hopes of making people forget they ever existed, as a sort of damnatio memoriae.
 Although these once did exist, no sculptures of Milonia and Drusilla survive.
 Although other, more powerful motives caused the deaths of her parents, Drusilla's murder was only justified by her paternity: as Caligula's only legitimate child, she could have claimed the throne for her descendants or even for herself.
-The only surviving image of Drusilla is a coin issued by Herod Agrippa the Great, King of the Jews, that represents Drusilla as a small child sitting next to Victory.
+The only surviving image of Drusilla is a coin issued by Herod Agrippa the Great, King of Judea, that represents Drusilla as a small child sitting next to Victory.
 The coin reads "to Drusilla, daughter of Augustus."